These documents in PDF format describe the club and ride structure.

 Q — I've got a friend who'd enjoy the rides – can they come along?

 A — Sure – direct them to the website and make sure they know what the ride paces are like, and get them to make contact with the ride leader for their first ride.
-It'd be great if you could come along (if they are under 18, this is mandatory) and show them the ropes too.
+It'd be great if you could come along and show them the ropes too.
 Like all members, if they want to continue riding with the Club after their first ride, they will need to join.

 Q — Is the club insured?

 A — The club has third party liability insurance for activities that covers officers and registered ride leaders.
 It does not cover individual riders.

 Q — Who can I get personal cycling insurance from?

 Q — Can I get cycling breakdown insurance?

 A — Again, there are a number of providers.
 One we have experience of is ETA Cycle Rescue – useful for if you ride a good distance from home and can't rely on family and friends to provide a broomwagon service.

 Q — Can I ride with you if I'm not insured?

 A — We would strongly advise that you have third party insurance to cover your legal expenses if you are subject to legal proceedings whilst out on a bike ride, club ride or not.
 We do not mandate this, but by being a member, you agree to acknowledge that the club advice has been understood.